 A one-time analysis and resolution doesn’t help you achieve pay policies that are fair, unbiased, and that consistently work as intended.
 To eliminate unfair pay differences, you need to consistently track pay policies and pay equity and make adjustments whenever you find inconsistencies.
 By making a commitment to analyzing, refining, and explaining pay policies in an ongoing manner, you can root out bias at the policy level, preventing inequity before it starts.

-To see Pay Policy Analytics in action, request a demo here.
+To see Syndio’s Pay Policy Analytics software in action, request a demo below.